evakdev/phabview/README.md

-# Phabby
+# PhabView

-Phabby is a bot that gets Phabricator revision updates from webhook and translates them to nice, readable notifications in your company messaging app.
+Phabview is a bot that gets Phabricator revision updates from webhook and translates them to nice, readable notifications in your company messaging app.

-### What does Phabby notify about?
+### What kind of notifications will we be getting?
-Phabby will notify your users in DM when there are:
+PhabView will notify your users in DM when there are:

 - New updates on a revision they created (reviews, comments)
 - New revisions where their review is requested